What to Do When You’re Always Arguing With Someone With ADHD

-Many times, arguments start because one person is feeling a type of way and the other doesn’t know about it.
+Many times, arguing with someone who has ADHD leaves you feeling lonely and uncared for, but the other partner doesn’t know about it.
 In a relationship, it is important to talk through emotions that you are feeling in order to avoid this.

 That means if you are annoyed with your partner, you should talk about it.
 If you are sad, you should talk about it.

 When you talk through your emotions when you feel them, it will prevent an argument when something else is put on top of that emotion that makes it even stronger.

 As the other partner in the relationship, you should also look for signs of the other person’s emotions to make sure you are not exacerbating them.

 One thing that may be causing arguments with your partner if you are in a relationship with someone with ADHD is that they are always forgetting things.
 Since that is part of having ADHD, it can be difficult for them to remember things as important as dates or simply that you asked them to wash the dishes.

 But there is a way around this!
 Instead of communicating only verbally, you can also communicate by writing stuff down.
 Every day, you can make sure to have a to-do list that you talked through previously.
 You can even put this list in multiple areas around the house so that your partner cannot forget about it.

 Because there is a list and you talked it out, there is less of a chance that there will be an argument that stems from forgetting about something the other person said.

 Right now, you may not feel like you are working together as a team and listened to or supported in your relationship.